[THIS IS AN UPDATED-UPDATED VERSION OF A FORMER POST, REVISED ON NOVEMBER 22, 2015]

 To explore this and obtain a personal response from me, go to: http://truebrickovens.com/ and click on "Your Checklist".

-An oven core consists of the base slab, the base, the oven floor slab (formed at about 3'), the insulation under the oven, the oven floor and dome, the insulation over the dome, and the flue.
+An oven core consists of block insulation under the oven, the oven floor and dome, the mouth and face arches, the insulation over the dome, and the flue.

 Recently, a customer compared the cost of my building the oven to a high-end kit shipped from (fill in the blank...other country).
 My on-site build was competitive.
 The result is a true brick oven built from U.S. bricks, by a U.S. artisan mason.